Western Lowland Gorilla

 Location: Ape Exhibits

 HabitatThe western lowland gorilla inhabits lowland tropical rainforests.

 BehaviorAlthough western lowland gorillas are primarily terrestrial, like other primates they are capable of climbing.
 Surface locomotion is quadrupedal, with the soles of the feet and the middle phalanges of the fingers placed on the ground during locomotion.
 They are diurnal, with most activity taking place between 6 a.m. and 6 p.m.
 In the evening gorillas will make nests in the trees, nest making during the day has also been observed.
 Although they are nearly entirely vegetarian, they will occasionally eat insects.
 Gorillas are social, living in groups.
 When two groups meet they may ignore each other, temporarily associate, or express hostility.
 Groups can range from 2 to 30 in number and are commonly composed of an adult male, several adult females and their immature offspring.
 Males who are unable to acquire females will either form all male groups, referred to as bachelor groups, or will live alone.
 Gorillas communicate through a combination of vocalizations (including grunts, rumbles, whimpers, whines, and play chuckles), gestures and body posturing.

-ReproductionThere is no evidence of a breeding season, and females give birth once every 3½ to 4½ years unless the infant dies.
+ReproductionThere is no evidence of a breeding season for western lowland gorillas, and females give birth once every 3½ to 4½ years unless the infant dies.
 The estrous cycle lasts 26 days, with estrus being 1 to 3 days.
 Physiologic sexual maturity is 8 years for females and 10 for males, although breeding does not usually occur until 10 in females and 15 in males.
 During a lifetime a female usually only gives birth to 2 or 3 surviving infants.
 Mortality during the first year of life is 42%, as opposed to 5% in adults.
 A single young is born, weighing about 4 pounds.
 The infant is completely dependent on the mother for food and protection.

 - Gorilla, Western Lowland - Animal Fact Sheet